MicrosoftDocs/learn/learn-pr/wwl-azure/cloud-hybrid-connectivity/includes/4-troubleshoot-virtual-network-connectivity.md

 - You can't peer two virtual networks created through the classic deployment model.

-- Azure inbuilt name resolution won’t resolve names in peered virtual networks.
+- Azure inbuilt name resolution won't resolve names in peered virtual networks.
 To resolve names in other virtual networks, you must use Azure private zones, or a custom DNS Server.

 - A virtual network can be peered to another virtual network, and also be connected to it, with an Azure virtual network gateway.
 When virtual networks are connected through both peering and a gateway, traffic between the virtual networks flows through the peering configuration, rather than the gateway.